 In the park, there are six different areas you can visit.

-The Barataria Preserve, Louisiana’s wetlands made up of bayou, marsh and swamp where you can find Alligators, snakes and turtles.
+The Barataria Preserve, Louisiana’s wetlands are made up of bayou, marsh, and swamp where you can find Alligators, snakes, and turtles.

 The Chalmette Battlefield is where the battle of New Orleans in 1815 was fought.

 The French Quarter Visitor Center is where you will learn about the rich culture and history of New Orleans and how it became such a unique city.

 And the three other areas are about the Acadians and how they became the Cajun’s of Louisiana.

 There is much to discover and learn about the history, culture, and nature of Louisiana at Jean Lafitte National Historical Park and Preserve!

 11) Stuff Your Face Full of Beignets at Cafe Du Monde

 A French Quarter fixture since 1862, Cafe du Monde is the place to eat fresh beignets and cafe au lait.